assafelovic/gpt-researcher/docs/blog/2024-09-7-hybrid-research/index.md

 tags: [hybrid-research, gpt-researcher, langchain, langgraph, tavily]
 ---
 ![Header](https://miro.medium.com/v2/resize:fit:1400/1*MaauY1ecsD05nL8JqW0Zdg.jpeg)
-# The Future of AI Driven Research is Here

-### Introducing autonomous hybrid research with GPT Researcher

 Over the past few years, we've seen an explosion of new AI tools designed to disrupt research.
 Some, like [ChatPDF](https://www.chatpdf.com/) and [Consensus](https://consensus.app), focus on extracting insights from documents.
 Others, such as [Perplexity](https://www.perplexity.ai/), excel at scouring the web for information.
 But here's the thing: none of these tools combine both web and local document search within a single contextual research pipeline.